The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 Weight gain can cause hip dysplasia, so it’s important to feed your dog a specific diet formulated for large dogs.

-Stick to the advised portions sizes and feeding with added joint supplements such as glucosamine is a good idea.
+Stick to the advised portions sizes and try feeding joint supplements (such as glucosamine) too.

 |Daily Exercise Requirements|